Rogers man admits to helping dispose of body, sentenced to 12 years in prison

 Luis Guillermo Rodriguez-Martinez, 26, pleaded guilty Thursday to hindering apprehension, abuse of a corpse, tampering with physical evidence and battery.

-The case is in connection with the death of 25-year-old Kevin Gonzalez, whose skeletal remains were found March 27, 2020, near Decatur.
+The case stems from the death of 25-year-old Kevin Gonzalez, whose skeletal remains were found March 27, 2020, near Decatur.
 Gonzalez had been reported missing to Decatur police.
 He was last seen April 12, 2019, according to court documents.

 Karla Benitez-Cruz reported April 15, 2019, she had gone a few days earlier to an apartment with Gonzalez, who went in to take care of money he owed Wilson Figueroa-Matos, according to an affidavit.
 She said she heard a gunshot and went to the door.
 Denis Vega, Figueroa-Matos' roommate, told her everyone had left through the back door, but she knew there were no back doors, according to the affidavit.